Dr. Lox on AVN New Treatments with Regenerative Medicine

 Dennis M. Lox, M.D. maintains an active practice in the Tampa Bay, Florida area, and in Beverly Hills, California.

-*DISCLAIMER: Like all medical procedures, those performed by Dr. Dennis Lox have a success and failure rate.
+*DISCLAIMER: Like all medical procedures, those performed by Dennis Lox, M.D. have a success and failure rate.
 Patient reviews and testimonials on this site should not be interpreted as a statement on the effectiveness of our treatments for anyone else.